-It's a sign of the times, as more in the Diabetes Community embrace the do-it-yourself spirit to tinker with tech and tools in ways that best fit their lives.
-The once-fringe group of #WeAreNotWaiting diabetes DIYers may be coming closer mainstream as people like this Austin, TX-based D-dad help create opportunities for easy automation.
+It's a sign of the times, as more in the Diabetes Community embrace the do-it-yourself spirit, tinkering with tech and tools in ways that best fit their lives.
+The once-fringe group of #WeAreNotWaiting diabetes DIYers may be coming closer mainstream as people like this Austin, TX-based D-Dad help create opportunities for easy automation.

-"This is really an interesting space, and the remote monitoring and connectivity of these devices are far ahead of other types of chronic conditions and things in healthcare," he tells us.
+"This is really an interesting space, and the remote monitoring and connectivity of (diabetes) devices is far ahead of other types of chronic conditions and things in healthcare," he tells us.
 “The future is taking advantage of all the interfaces we now have with wearables, voice recognition and interactions… that’s where we are going.
-It can really be used to start relieving some of the stress and anxiety that comes with managing the disease."
+It can really be used to start relieving some of the stress and anxiety that comes with managing this disease."

 A Toddler Triplet's Diabetes Diagnosis

-And here's an interesting tidbit: little Zach is one of three Maniscalco triplets, along with a pair of twins born just over a year ago -- fortunately, he's the only one with T1D (!).
-His diagnosis came in August 2016 when the triplets were just 18 months old.
+Here's an interesting tidbit: little Zach is one of three Maniscalco triplets, along with a pair of twins born just over a year ago.
+(Imagine having both triplets AND twins! *whew*) Fortunately, Zach is the only one with T1D.
+His diagnosis came in August 2016, when the triplets were just 18 months old.
 Thankfully, the family caught the symptoms before he went into DKA or experienced any dramatic incidents, and got him to a hospital where he could be treated and the family taught to start managing it.

 At the hospital, the medical team presented the treatment plans all based on carb-counting and injection timing and blood sugar checking.
-And then within the last day or so, they were told about technology tools such as pumps, CGMs and blood sugar data tracking devices.
+And then within the last day or so, the Maniscalcos were told about technology tools such as pumps, CGMs (continuous glucose monitors) and BG data tracking devices.

 Mike Maniscalco’s ears perked up, given his professional career experience in the technology home automation universe.